Catalonia prepares for rule by Skype

 Rajoy slipping

-A poll by Metroscopia for the El Pais newspaper last week said it has also become the most popular party in Spain ahead of elections in 2020, with 27 percent support compared to the centre-right Popular Party on 23 percent and the centre-left PSOE party on 22 percent.
+A poll by Metroscopia for the El Pais newspaper last week said it has also become the most popular party in Spain ahead of elections in 2020, with 27 percent support compared to Rajoy's centre-right Popular Party on 23 percent and the centre-left PSOE party on 22 percent.

 "As a party we made mistakes, we recognise them and we will have to learn from them," Rajoy also said on Monday.